 There are also many tools to help you create great Instagram posts without being an experienced Photoshop user.
-Online design tools such as Spark mail from Adobe, Canva and Venngage are incredibly useful when it comes to create attractive graphics for social media.
+Online design tools such as Spark mail from Adobe, Canva, and Venngage are incredibly useful when it comes to creating attractive graphics for social media.

-Maybe you want to make a contribution to advertise a special offer?
+Maybe you want to make a contribution to advertising a special offer?
 Or maybe you want to publish a recipe that you shared on your blog?

 You can opt for a simple or patterned background for a simplified look, or even use a product image if you want to increase your sales.
 A database of high-resolution photos of your products could really help you get out of a difficult situation if you ever have little Instagram content.